peterhanlon/botdefender/README.md

 BotDefender has been designed to work on high traffic websites and as such the analysis of activity data is performed outside of the request/response flow.
 The impact of collecting traffic and blocking suspicious activity in Apache is an extremely optimized process that should be imperceptible (i.e. < 1 ms elapse).
-The analysis of the data will take seconds to process however as this is outside of the request/response flow it won't adversely impact website visitors.
+In comparison the analysis of the data will take seconds to process however as this is outside of the request/response flow it won't adversely impact website visitors.